Magnetostatic modes and criticality in quantum-Ising materials: Magnetostatic Modes in L H F

 The experimental data sets shown were chosen because they provide the best evidence for the modes calculated in this paper.
-In other data sets, for resonators at other frequencies, the evidence for the modes shown in dark blue in Fig. \ref{fig:MM} is less compelling.
-As previously noted, identification of the modes is difficult when there are multiple overlapping resonances in $1/Q$.
-The magnitude of the resonances will also depend on the spectral weights, and quantum coherence, of the modes, which we have not considered here.
-The experimental data for the magnetostatic modes calculated in this paper are not conclusive; however, the data are consistent with the theoretical analysis.
-We leave refinements of the theory, and a more detailed experimental analysis of the modes, as a subject for future work.
+In other data sets, for resonators at other frequencies, the evidence for the modes shown in blue in Fig. \ref{fig:MM} is less compelling.
+As previously noted, identification of the modes is difficult when there are multiple overlapping resonances.
+It should also be noted that experimental signatures of the magnetostatic modes weaken as the temperature is increased \cite{StampGSM}.
+The magnitude of the resonances will depend on the spectral weights and the coherences of the modes, which we have not considered here.